pathway-labs/realtime-indexer-qa-chat/README.md

 We recommend running in docker when working on a Windows machine.

-## 2️⃣ Running a local Pathway Vector Store
+## 2️⃣ Running a local Pathway Live Data Framework Vector Store

 OK, so far you have managed to get the RAG App and running and it's working - but it still connects to the public demo folders!
 Let's fix that - we will now show you how to connect your very own folders, in a private deployment.
-This means you will need to spin up a light web server which provides the "Pathway Vector Store" service, responsible for the whole document ingestion and indexing pipeline.
+This means you will need to spin up a light web server which provides the "Pathway Live Data Framework Vector Store" service, responsible for the whole document ingestion and indexing pipeline.

-The code for the Pathway Vector Store pipeline, along with a Dockerfile is provided in the [Pathway LLM examples repository](https://github.com/pathwaycom/llm-app/tree/main/templates/document_indexing).
+The code for the Pathway Live Data Framework Vector Store pipeline, along with a Dockerfile is provided in the [Pathway LLM examples repository](https://github.com/pathwaycom/llm-app/tree/main/templates/document_indexing).
 Please follow instructions to run only the vector store pipeline, or to run the pipeline and the Streamlit UI as a joint deployment using `docker compose`.

 Note that if you want to create a RAG application connected to your Google Drive, you need to set up a Google Service account, [refer to the instructions here](https://pathway.com/developers/user-guide/connect/connectors/gdrive-connector/#setting-up-google-drive).
 Also, if you are not planning to use local files in your app, you can skip the `binding local volume` part explained in the llm-app instructions linked above.

 ## Summing Up

 In this tutorial, you learned how to create and deploy a simple yet powerful RAG application with always up-to-date knowledge of your documents, without ETL jobs and buffers to check and read documents for any changes.
-You also learned how to get started with LlamaIndex using Pathway vector store, and how easy it is to get going with hosted Pathway that handles the majority of hurdles for you.
+You also learned how to get started with LlamaIndex using the Pathway Live Data Framework Vector Store, and how easy it is to get going with hosted Pathway Live Data Framework that handles the majority of hurdles for you.